Bilawal-Dev/HTML-CSS-JS/To Do List App/readme.md

 - **Update Tasks:** Modify existing tasks to reflect changes or corrections.
 - **Mark Tasks as Completed:** Track the completion status of each task.
 - **Persistent Data Storage:** Tasks are stored in localStorage, so your list is preserved across page reloads.
+- **Smooth Animations:** GSAP is used for animations to provide a smooth and engaging user experience.
 - **Responsive Design:** The app is designed to work seamlessly on various devices, including desktops, tablets, and mobile phones.
 - **Clean and Intuitive UI:** A minimalist interface for efficient task management.